Master of Education in Administration

 All program course work is designed to provide the prospective administrator with an understanding of both the theoretical and practical aspects of the supervisor’s role.
-Students in the program take a central core of courses dealing with curriculum, evaluation, instruction, law, and finance.
-To this are added courses that deal with community concerns, technology, and research techniques.
+Students in the program take a central core of courses in curriculum, evaluation, instruction, law, and finance.
+To this are added courses that address community concerns, technology, and research techniques.
 Students are also exposed to innovative governance structures and methods which will further their careers as school administrators.
 The program culminates with a six-credit internship which requires students to put into practice the theory they have been taught in their classes.

 Please visit this site for additional admission information.

 All requirements for the master’s degree must be completed within a period of five calendar years from the time of admission.
 All teachers who successfully complete the program and pass the Praxis School Leaders Licensure assessment are eligible for certification in Rhode Island as a PK-12 Building Administrator.
 Successful completion of the program includes:

 - Completing all required coursework while maintaining a 3.0 or higher GPA